Post from September 13, 2020 (↻ May 27, 2021), filed under Everything Else.

 Yet it’s striking how we talk about love, as if there was just one (type of) love.
 In English and German we do know about and sometimes make distinctions, but still, love just seems to be love, as love is often treated as one type of love—and because of that, probably more often than enough, we talk past each other, misunderstand each other, and fail to feel and show appreciation for each other.

 (Would I have an example?
 The one that most readily comes to my mind is that I love some of my former partners—even though I don’t love them.
 That sounds nonsensical but actually makes perfect sense when you consider that there are different forms of love and that we are, and that’s the point, not at all nuanced but terribly imprecise when it comes to speaking about love.)

 There’s a part in Aldous Huxley’s After Many a Summer Dies the Swan, then, in which one of the main characters, Mr. Propter, talks about love.
-And I quote this, removing unnecessary parts, because it demonstrates the dilemma in a way that an author like Mr. Huxley can.
+And I quote this, removing uncritical parts, because it demonstrates the dilemma in a way that an author like Mr. Huxley can.

 On the human level the word means—what?
 Practically everything from Mother to the Marquis de Sade.